-However, an afterburner is being installed (March 2020) to resolve odor issues and the May 21, 2019, violation.
-Also, the pouring process capture system improvements and replacement of the scrubbers with baghouse is being done.
+However, an afterburner has been installed (March 2020) to resolve odor issues and the May 21, 2019, violation.
+Also, the pouring process capture system improvements and repairs and upgrades of the scrubbers has been accomplished.
+Afterburner started operating in April 2021 as stated above.
+Also, as stated above, high temperature bags have been installed in July 2021.

 Burn-off oven is a fluidized sand bed combustion oven.
 The purpose is to retain all sand particles although some fines and dirt make it to the baghouse (EUBAGHOUSE3).
-Make-up virgin sand is added such that fines fraction is at optimal level for product quality.
+Makeup virgin sand is added such that fines fraction is at optimal level for product quality.
 When a fluid (in this case ambient air) is passed upwards through a bed, the pressure drop is the same as that for downward flow at relatively low rates.
 When, however, the frictional drag on the particles becomes equal to their apparent weight, that is the actual weight less the buoyancy force, the particles become rearranged thus offering less resistance to the flow of fluid and the bed starts to expand with a corresponding increase in voidage.
 This process continues with increase in velocity, with the total frictional force remaining equal to the weight of the particles, until the bed has assumed its loosest stable form of packing.
 If the velocity is then increased further, the individual particles separate from one another and become freely supported in the fluid.
 At this stage, the bed is described as fluidized.